Search

 This pre-registers your details with the Colombian government before you land.
 It is not a visa although some travelers may also need a visa to enter Colombia depending on their passport.
 It is a requirement for all international arrivals, no matter the citizenship.
 A similar departure form is also needed when flying out of Cartagena.

 Immigration lines can sometimes take awhile when multiple international flights arrive at one time.
-So be sure to plan accordingly if organizing a pickup and allow some extra time.
+Be sure to plan accordingly if organizing a pickup and allow some extra time.

 Tax refunds

-Like other international airports, if you make sizable purchases (outside of food, beverages, and hotels), you are eligible to receive a refund on Colombian taxes before leaving the country.
-This can represent a nice cashback amount if purchasing expensive souvenirs, clothes or jewelry.
+Like other international airports, if you make sizable purchases (outside of food, drinks and hotels), you’re eligible to receive a refund on Colombian taxes before leaving the country.
+DIAN refunds 100% of VAT on eligible goods to foreign tourists.
+This can add up to a nice bit of cash back if you’re buying expensive souvenirs, clothes, or jewelry.

 Be sure to ask for a VAT (or IVA) refund or duty-free form when making large purchases.
 The salesperson in the store will need to see your passport when completing the form.

 At the airport, you might have to present the goods to a customs agent before having the form stamped.
-You can receive the refund as cash or as a credit back to your credit card.
-Allow plenty of time to do this as lines can be long, and it must be completed before check-in.
+You must complete the tax refund application and any necessary inspection of goods before checking in your luggage.
+The refund can be received as cash (through an operator) or as a credit back to your credit card.
+Allow plenty of time for this, as lines can be long, and it must be completed before you checkin.

 Exchanging money

-Most hotels and restaurants will accept credit cards, and I use Uber so that I do not have to exchange cash for taxis.
-But, if you do choose to exchange currency, avoid doing it at the airport exchange booths or at your hotel.
+Most hotels and restaurants will accept credit cards, and I use Uber so I don’t have to exchange cash for taxis.
+But if you do choose to exchange currency, avoid doing it at the airport exchange booths or your hotel.

 These tend to have a weaker exchange rate than a bank-operated ATM.
-You can find a bank-affiliated ATM on both the domestic and international sides of the airport.
+Bank-affiliated ATMs are available at the airport for better exchange rates.

 What’s next for Cartagena’s airport?

-This will be a welcome change once complete and allow Cartagena’s airport to accommodate larger aircraft that can fly to destinations farther away.
-It will also help the city to continue to grow its tourism numbers.
+This will be a welcome change once it’s complete.
+It will allow the airport to accommodate larger aircraft for flights to farther destinations and will help the city continue to grow its tourism numbers.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.